 The Land Rover Discovery Series 2 was a creative production that combined the utilitarian features of the Defender with the classy looks of the Range Rover.
 Land Rover advertised this creation as a family vehicle and alleged that it had made more than 700 modifications to create this car.
-Amongst these changes included a raised roof with a rack on top and alpine windows.
+Amongst the changes included a raised roof with a rack on top and alpine windows.
 It also increased the rear overhang to reduce the vehicle’s off-road capabilities that were previously popular in the Range Rover and the Defender.
 In addition, Land Rover also increased the head room and leg room in the Discovery Series for more comfort.
-However, Land Rover these features interfered with the hip and shoulder spaces of this car, making it less comfortable than it had anticipated.
-Despite these concerns, the Land Rover Discovery Series 2 still performed extremely well in the SUV category and Land Rover went ahead to modify the issues discussed above in later models.
+However, these features interfered with the hip and shoulder spaces of the car, making it less comfortable than it had anticipated.
+Despite these concerns, the Land Rover Discovery Series 2 still performed extremely well in the SUV category and Land Rover went ahead to modify the issues in later models.

 The 1995 Range Rover Classic

 The 1995 Range Rover Classic was very similar to the 1993 model, save for a few modifications.
 For one, it had a less boxy look and a bigger rear.
 It also increased the wheelbase from the 1993 100-inch to 108-inch and this created a more spacious interior with more space between the front and rear seats.
-Additionally the interior of the 1995 Range Rover also received a few more upgrades including a new dashboard coupled with more modernized controls for the driver and standard airbags for both the passengers and drivers.
+Additionally the interior of the 1995 Range Rover also received a few more upgrades including a new dashboard coupled with more modernised controls for the driver and standard airbags for both the passengers and drivers.
 However, Land Rover, did not add any cargo space to this car despite the more protruding rear.
-Land Rover continued to upgrade subse quent Range Rovers in later years.
+Land Rover continued to upgrade subsequent Range Rovers in later years.